After applying systems approaches within our individual projects for several years, it was time to determine what can be learned across our projects.

 Having had several years of applying many different systems approaches within a wide range of individual projects, now is the time to reflect on what can be learned from across the different projects.

-This project aims to gain a clearer picture of how systems approaches are being used to describe and understand complex problems.
-We are also seeking to identify, at a deeper level of practice, whether and how systems approaches are being used to create real world change.
-It will identify when and how prevention research uses systems approaches to address issues of complexity, and, based on these findings, what the Prevention Centre and those researching more broadly within the prevention system could do differently to enact systems change.
+This project gained a clearer picture of how systems approaches are being used to describe and understand complex problems.
+We identified, at a deeper level of practice, whether and how systems approaches are being used to create real world change.
+It identified when and how prevention research uses systems approaches to address issues of complexity, and, based on these findings, what the Prevention Centre and those researching more broadly within the prevention system could do differently to enact systems change.

-This project will identify and bring together key lessons from a diverse range of Prevention Centre projects on the use and value of systems thinking, systems practices, and systems science tools in applied prevention research.
+This project identified and brought together key lessons from a diverse range of Prevention Centre projects on the use and value of systems thinking, systems practices, and systems science tools in applied prevention research.

-We will identify up to 10 case studies of former and current Prevention Centre projects that used systems approaches to address complex problems in prevention.
-We may also select additional case studies from Australia, the UK or Canada.
+We identified up to 10 case studies of former and current Prevention Centre projects that used systems approaches to address complex problems in prevention.

-We will use comparative case study analysis to understand the utility of systems approaches for addressing complexity as it relates to chronic disease prevention, and whether and how they have sought to bring about change in prevention research, policy or practice.
+We used comparative case study analysis to understand the utility of systems approaches for addressing complexity as it relates to chronic disease prevention, and whether and how they have sought to bring about change in prevention research, policy or practice.

-We will use qualitative methods including interviews and group model building to uncover similarities, differences and patterns across our chosen case studies.
-In doing so we will explore the generalisable lessons that can be synthesised across the Prevention Centre that may be of value to others seeking to use systems approaches in prevention research.
+We used qualitative methods including interviews and group model building to uncover similarities, differences and patterns across our chosen case studies.
+In doing so we explored the generalisable lessons that can be synthesised across the Prevention Centre that may be of value to others seeking to use systems approaches in prevention research.

 Relevance for practice

-This project will work closely with members of the Prevention Centre’s Leadership Executive and our Funding Partners.
-Our findings will inform the direction of the Prevention Centre’s research into the future.
+This project worked closely with members of the Prevention Centre’s Leadership Executive and our Funding Partners.
+Our findings are informing the direction of the Prevention Centre’s research into the future.